ACDC: The Adverse Conditions Dataset with Correspondences for Robust Semantic Driving Scene Perception: Acknowledgment

 \subsection{Correspondence Establishment}

 Our camera also provides GPS readings, which allow us to establish \emph{image-level correspondences} between adverse-condition and normal-condition recordings.
 In particular, for each adverse-condition recording, we perform a normal-condition recording along exactly the same route.
 We then use the sequences of GPS measurements of the two recordings to perform a global dynamic-programming-based matching of the adverse GPS sequence to the normal one, where the objective is defined by the Euclidean distances of matched pairs of GPS samples.
 Our global matching handles routes with loops better than simple nearest neighbors.
-Each adverse-condition frame is then matched to a normal-condition frame based on the corresponding matched samples of the GPS sequences.
+Each adverse-condition frame is then matched to a normal-condition frame based on the corresponding matched samples of the GPS sequences, as shown in the left part of Fig.~\ref{fig:annotation}.